1986 – A gift of fate

 For four years I was involved helping promote the charity through the making of promotional videos as well as exhibitions and doing presentations in the evening after work.

-Passing on the running of the venture to another charity was a good move, as this left Tony the space to work on other new charitable projects.
+Passing on the running of the venture to another charity (Scottish International Relief) was a good move by Tony as this left time and space to work on other new charitable projects.
 And, to the great credit of the new management of 'Mary's Meals' they did a splendid job of capitalising on the simple efficient formula, growing the operation amazingly, so that by 2023 it was feeding over two million children every single school day.